Gone Fishin’ With A Rasta

 I was lucky to get us going with the first catch of the day, and 3 more to boot!
-Brian reeled in the prize fish… Which I am not obliged to say what it was, but the majority of fish we caught were Pretty Lips, along with Black Snapper.
-The Roots took the gold metal with the biggest fish, and the most fish!
+Brian reeled in the prize fish… I am not obliged to say what it was, but the majority of fish we caught were Pretty Lips, along with Black Snapper.
+The Roots took the gold medal with the biggest fish and the most fish!

 Brian learned how to scale a fish in the dark, at the dock with Roots, while I hung out with Debbie at a table along the main road.
-We washed the veggies in a basin, and chopped them at a little table there.
-The grill, and little outdoor kitchen is shared by a few local fishermen, and friends.
+We washed the veggies in a basin and chopped them at a little table there.
+The grill and little outdoor kitchen are shared by a few local fishermen, and friends.
 One of my favourite things is nothing went to waste!
 We ate the veggies in their entirety!
-We didn’t peel the carrots, we ate the entire stem of the broccoli, and the cilantro!
+We didn’t peel the carrots, we ate the entire stem of the broccoli and the cilantro!

 We have GOT to get away from our snobby meal prep in North America!
 People are starving on this planet!

-Debbie, and I shared great conversation.
-Her, and The Roots met in Philadelphia about 8 years ago.
-They got sick of the fast pace in the city, and decided to come back to his home Belize.
-Debbie is from Trinidad, so she was really happy to come back this way, and loves island living with her Rasta.
+Debbie and I shared a great conversation.
+Her and The Roots met in Philadelphia about 8 years ago.
+They got sick of the fast pace in the city and decided to come back to his home Belize.
+Debbie is from Trinidad, so she was really happy to come back this way, and loves the island living with her Rasta.
 We had a few key things in common… We all wanted more from life than just things.
-We wanted to experience culture, nature, and real authentic people.
+We wanted to experience the culture, nature, and real authentic people.
 She gave away all of her stuff to, so she could experience more.
 (Check out our article How To Prepare For Absolute Location Independence)

 It was pretty kool to connect with her in that respect.
 Her, and I both agreed that life is going to be challenging no matter what path you take… BUT it is all about your happiness on a daily basis.
 If you are where you want to be, with the one you love, living life on your terms… You’re pretty set!